EpistasisLab/tpot/docs/sources/examples/Custom_Scoring_Functions.md

     all_class_tps = []
     all_class_tps_fps = []
     for this_class in all_classes:
+        #True Positives are those examples that belong to a class and whose class was guessed correctly
         this_class_tps = len(result[(result['guess'] == this_class) \
             & (result['class'] == this_class)])
         all_class_tps.append(this_class_tps)
+        #False Positives are those examples that were guessed to belong to a class
         this_class_tps_fps = len(result[(result['guess'] == this_class) \
             | (result['class'] == this_class)])
         all_class_tps_fps.append(this_class_tps_fps)